Day Trip to Sintra Planning the Perfect Lisbon to Sintra Tour by JetSettingFools.com

 Sintra Walking Trails

-Not only is it free to walk on these paths, but it’s also less chaotic and requires zero time standing in lines.
-(Because, there will be lines for all the Sintra sightseeing buses.)
+Not only is it free, but it’s also less chaotic and requires zero time standing in lines.
 That said, the region is covered in hills – and the uphill walk can be strenuous.

-Relatively fit people with good walking shoes shouldn’t have any issue, but rainy season can make the dirt paths muddy and the summer heat can make for an arduous trek.
+Relatively fit people with good walking shoes shouldn’t have an issue, but rainy season creates muddy paths and the summer heat can make for an arduous trek.
 Bottom line, use your own judgement.

 Top Tip: Get a map of the Sintra Pedestrian Path from the tourist office.